floorprotector/parse-server-simple-mailgun-adapter/README.md

 - "verifyEmailTemplate" - URL to your verifyEmail template (php)
 - "passwordResetEmailTemplate"  - URL to your passwordResetEmail template (php)

-This adapter is only required until the pull request is merged with the offical parse-server-simple-mailgun-adapter.

 ## Installation